 The best thing about gel polish is that once it’s cured, it’s really on there.
 The trickiest thing about gel polish is that when you want to take it off, it’s still really on there.
 This is where gel remover products come in.

 This is the reason gel nail polish can get a bad rap for damaging nails, and it’s true that removing gel incorrectly can leave you with thin nails, but the same could be said for repeatedly picking off regular nail polish.

 It’s all about the process.
 If you remove your gel properly and don’t try to rush it, gel should come off with minimal effect on your natural nails.
 But it’s all about timing, patience, and supplies.

-If you’re curious about how gel nail polish works and why it’s so different from regular polish, head on over to my guide to the Top 10 Best Gel Nail Polish Brands of 2018 for a quick science lesson, tips and tricks for a great gel manicure, and the best brands available right now.
+If you’re curious about how gel nail polish works and why it’s so different from regular polish, head on over to my guide to the best Gel Polish Brands for a quick science lesson, tips and tricks for a great gel manicure, and the best brands available right now.